 - Customer reviews.
-Online customer reviews from various sites like Amazon, RoadRunnerSports, and brand websites, helped determine placement on this list.
+Online customer reviews from various sites like Amazon, RoadRunnerSports, and brand websites helped determine which products made this list.
 The shoes below have mostly positive reviews.

 - Features and material quality.
-Features to consider include extra cushioning, the heel counter, heel cushioning, forefoot cushioning, heel-toe drop, sock liner, a waterproof upper (front), and breathability.
+Features to consider include extra cushioning, the heel counter, heel cushioning, forefoot cushioning, heel-to-toe drop, sock liner, a waterproof upper (front), and breathability.

 - Reputable companies.
 The shoes in this list all come from established companies with positive industry reputations.